facelessuser/soupsieve/docs/src/markdown/selectors.md

 ## Pseudo-Classes

-These are psuedo classes that are either fully or partially supported.
+These are pseudo classes that are either fully or partially supported.
 Partial support is usually due to limitations of not being in a live, browser environment.

 ### `:any-link`<span class="html5 badge"></span><span class="lab badge"></span> {:#:any-link}